ExitValue.ai

 Single-Store Specialty Retail

-Independent single-store specialty retail typically sells for 1-3x SDE (seller's discretionary earnings).
+Independent single-store specialty retail typically sells for an SDE-multiple range (seller's discretionary earnings).
 The multiple is driven primarily by location quality, lease terms, customer base demographics, and inventory condition.
-Buyers at this size are usually owner-operators rather than financial buyers — the deal needs to support a family income, not a financial return.
+Buyers at this size are usually owner-operators rather than financial buyers, the deal needs to support a family income, not a financial return.

 What pushes a single-store deal to the high end of the range: long-tenured location with renewable lease, demonstrated repeat customer base, defensible product mix not directly shoppable on Amazon, and clean inventory that turns at least 3x per year.
 What pushes it to the low end: month-to-month lease, declining foot traffic, aging inventory, or a product category that competes on price with online channels.